-During the period, the Board also met quarterly with the Manager to review the investments, transactions and policies of the Fund.
+During the period, the Board also met quarterly with the Manager to review investments, transactions and policies of the Fund.
 The Manager's report, which appears later, provides further details.

-The Board evaluates the capability of the Manager (CCLA Fund Managers Limited) and is carefully monitoring its performance, resources and structure following the unexpected departure of the Chief Investment Officer in the second half of 2021.
+The Board evaluates the capability of the Manager (CCLA Fund Managers Limited) and is carefully monitoring its performance, resources and structure.
 The Manager delegates the performance of its services to the Investment Manager (CCLA Investment Management Limited).